vperrinfr/Mask_Covid/README.md

 ## Adapt these scripts to your env

-Change the api key and gateway url (if relevant).
+Change the api key, collectionId (in some files) and gateway url (if relevant).

 ```
 const visualRecognition = new VisualRecognitionV4({